Mayor's Program Prioritization 2014-16

 The original program prioritization was developed in face-to-face meetings of citizens and city staff.
 The general public also contributed through telephone and on-line surveys conducted over the last three years.

 The City's 222 programs are listed in priority order.
-As explained in more detail on the How It Works page, programs with the lowest numbers are the city highest priorities with the exception of Tier 0 programs.
+As explained in more detail on the Outcome Budgeting - How It Works page, programs with the lowest numbers are the city highest priorities with the exception of Tier 0 programs.

 Those programs that start with 0 (example: Aging Partners' Home delivered meals is Tier 0 - Outcome 3 - Goal 3) are mandated by either the state or federal governments and must be provided.